The Getting Started Guide

 Your gifts, works, critiques, and events are listed on your profile page too.

-Karma points are the currency of Scribophile—and the best part is they’re free!
+Karma points are the currency of Scribophile — and the best part is they’re free!

-You earn karma points by writing critiques for the writing of others, and by having other members react positively to your critiques by marking them as “constructive”, “enlightening”, and so on.
 You earn more karma points for critiquing work in one of the spotlights versus critiquing work that’s not in one of the spotlights.
 The longer the critique, the more points you’ll earn.

 You spend karma points on posting your writing for critique, giving virtual gifts to other members, and for a few other things around the site.